France reenters medical marijuana industry after more than a half-century hiatus – a cannabis historian explains

 Trading recommendations

 From the technical point of view, the trend on the GBP/USD currency pair on the hourly time frame is bearish.
-The situation is very similar to the euro.
-The price forms a wide corridor, while the MACD indicator shows no activity, but there is a slight divergence.
-Under such market conditions, sell deals can be considered from the resistance level of 1.2422 or the upper border of the flat, but only after the additional confirmation.
-Buy trades are best to look for on intraday time frames from the support level of 1.2238 or the lower border of the flat, but only with confirmation and short targets.
+In contrast to the euro, the pound is showing more resilience.
+The MACD indicator is in the negative zone, but there are signs of divergence.
+Under such market conditions, sell deals can be considered from the resistance level of 1.2002, but only after the additional confirmation.
+Buy trades are best to look for on intraday time frames from the support level of 1.1877 or 1.1801, but only with confirmation and short targets.

 GBP/USD